The page has been translated by Gen AI.

 Memorymeminfonode_memory_SwapFree_bytesRemaining swap

-Filesystemfilesystemnode_filesystem_size_bytesTotal filesystem size
+Filesystemfilesystemnode_filesystem_size_bytesTotal file system size

 Table.
-Main Node Exporter metrics
+Node Exporter key metrics

 Color mode

 Code block.
-Enable specific Node Exporter collectors
+Enable specific collector for Node Exporter

 Color mode